andreabasile/kubernetes-by-examples/README.md

 # Kubernetes by examples
-Collection of examples for practicing with Kubernetes
+My collection of examples for practicing with Kubernetes